About the Crista Dahl Media Library & Archive

 “It was easy for me to fold into arranging tapes and filing paper at Video Inn.
 When I had time off work I organized the tapes, print materials and even the kitchen!
 I was seriously multi-tasking at the time – raising four kids as a single mother, work, art – so my time at Video Inn was intermittent.
 Later on when I was living there it was easier to get serious work done.
 Someone at Video Inn nicknamed me “Mother of Tedium”, for my capacity to spend a lot of time testing out different methods of organizing tapes and labelling everything in sight!
 I don’t have a practice without archiving.
 There is nothing that I have done since I moved to Vancouver that does not reflect archiving information in some way.”

-VIVO Media Arts Centre is a member of the British Columbia Museums Association, Audio/Visual Heritage Association of British Columbia, Pacific Association of Artist-Run Centres (PAARC), Independent Media Arts Alliance (IMAA).
+VIVO Media Arts Centre is a member of the Archive Association of British Columbia, British Columbia Museums Association, Audio/Visual Heritage Association of British Columbia, Pacific Association of Artist-Run Centres (PAARC), Independent Media Arts Alliance (IMAA).